ClickCease

 Need for a Recall

-The auto defect lawyers at Bisnar Chase are representing a number of Ford Explorer carbon monoxide victims, and our clients include police officers and civilians.
+The auto defect lawyers at Bisnar Chase are representing a number of victims of carbon monoxide exposure in Ford Explorers, and our clients include police officers and civilians.
 We are representing a Newport Beach police officer who passed out at the wheel of his Ford Explorer and crashed.
-This resulted in major injuries showing us that this auto defect has the potential for serious injuries or even death.
-Ford needs to do the right thing and recall these defective vehicles so they can be repaired before more injuries occur.
+This resulted in major injuries, showing us that this auto defect has the potential for serious injuries or even death.
+Ford must act responsibly by recalling these defective vehicles for repair before further injuries occur.

 Source: http://www.ktvn.com/story/37293921/carbon-monoxide-poisoning-suspected-in-lcso-crash